 i = v[i++];

-the behaviour is undefined and this can lead to unexpected results.
+the behaviour is unspecified and this can lead to unexpected results.
 Either the “i++” is performed first or the assignment i=v[i] is performed first, or some other unspecified behaviour occurs.
 Because the order of evaluation can have drastic effects on the functionality of the code, this can greatly impact portability and lead to unexpected behaviour.

 There are several situations in C where the order of evaluation of subexpressions or the order in which side effects take place is unspecified including: